About the Forum

 The Forum and this website demonstrate our support for the liberal social principles on which the Web was founded - our way to give a little back to the world that gives us so much.

 The Forum’s purpose

-This is a practitioners’ group with a practical rather than theoretical focus, where (almost!) every contribution is treasured and every member valued.
-We mostly discuss practical matters of interest to those interpreting and applying the ISO27k standards in real world situations (see the list of typical threads below).
+This is a practitioners’ group with a practical focus, where (almost!) every contribution is treasured and every member valued.
+We mostly discuss matters of interest and concern to those interpreting and applying the ISO27k standards in real world situations (see the list of typical threads below).

 ISO27k Forum members:

 - Are generally interested in information security standards;

 - Usually have relevant professional qualifications, having completed ISO/IEC 27001 Lead Auditor or ISO27k Lead Implementer training, CISSP, CISM, CISA, CRISC, GIAC and similar;

 - Would like more information about using the standards in real life, beyond that available on this website and elsewhere;

 - Are planning to implement, actively implementing, fully compliant with or simply using the ISO27k standards, or are auditing organizations against the standards, or are experienced consultants advising clients about the standards;